-Many of these contracts have gone to companies with a chequered past in terms of performance, including Circle Health who recently walked away from the only privately run NHS hospital because there wasn’t enough profit in it.
+Many of these contracts have gone to companies with a chequered past in terms of performance, including Circle Health who walked away from the only privately run NHS hospital because there wasn’t enough profit in it.
 It also has to be noted that many of the firms being offered contracts are significant donors to the Conservative Party.
-Virgin are also now heavily involved with the NHS and Jeremy Hunt recently visited the USA to talk to health providers there.
+Virgin are also now heavily involved with the NHS and Conservative health ministers regularly visit the USA to talk to health providers there.

-Theresa May of course claims that there will be no post-Brexit sell-off of the NHS to American health companies, but she would say that wouldn’t she?
+Boris Johnson of course claims that there will be no post-Brexit sell-off of the NHS to American health companies, but he would say that wouldn’t she?
 The NHS is one of the last public service institutions in this country, employing millions of people and potentially worth billions to private investors.
 As we’ve seen in the USA, there’s plenty of money in misery and people are prepared to sell everything they have to be without pain or maybe live a few years longer.

 The Green Party is the only party to propose decentralised healthcare responsibility devolved to local government, with national guidelines ensuring minimum service levels preventing post code lotteries.

 Green MP Caroline Lucas has been instrumental in bringing in the NHS reinstatement bill which seeks to end all privatisation and will bring the NHS fully back into public ownership.

 We will also re-negotiate PFI deals and end them early where we can, the reduce costs to the NHS and take back public assets being held by private companies.